d0ovi/IBM_Data_Science_Professional_Certificate/[7] Data Visualization with Python/README.md

-Week 1 -
+#### Week 1.
 Introduction to Data Visualization Tools
-Introduction to Data Visualization
+*Introduction to Data Visualization
-Introduction to Matplotlib
+*Introduction to Matplotlib
-Basic Plotting with Matplotlib
+*Basic Plotting with Matplotlib
-Dataset on Immigration to Canada
+*Dataset on Immigration to Canada
-Line Plots
+*Line Plots
-Lab: Introduction to Matplotlib and Line Plots
+*Lab: Introduction to Matplotlib and Line Plots
-Quiz: Introduction to Data Visualization Tools
+*Quiz: Introduction to Data Visualization Tools
-Week 2 - Basic and Specialized Visualization Tools Area Plots
+#### Week 2.
+Basic and Specialized Visualization Tools
+Area Plots
 Histograms
 Bar Charts